Revisiting Over-smoothing and Over-squashing Using Ollivier-Ricci Curvature: Preliminaries

-The Ollivier's Ricci curvature is a notion of curvature on metric spaces based on the behaviour of random walks.
-It captures the characteristic of geodesic dispersion, i.e., whether paths of nearby points have the tendency to remain parallel (zero curvature), converge (positive curvature), or diverge (negative curvature).
-The following formulation corresponds with $\kappa_0$ in \cite{Lin-Lu-Yau}, which is an interpretation of the original definition given in \cite{ollivier}.
-For every vertex $u \in \gV$, define the local random walk $m_u$ as a probability measure on $\gV$ given by
+The Ricci curvature is a geometric object ubiquitous in the field of differential geometry.
+At a local neighborhood of a Riemannian manifold, the Ricci curvature of the space characterizes the average geodesic dispersion, i.e., whether straight paths in a given direction of nearby points have the tendency to remain parallel (zero curvature), converge (positive curvature), or diverge (negative curvature).
+Crucially, the definition of the Ricci curvature depends on the ability to specify directions, or more precisely, tangent vectors, within the space considered.